-Fort Lauderdale Computer Crime Lawyer
+Fort Lauderdale Computer Crimes Attorney

 Computer crimes, or cyber crimes, involve the aid of a computer to commit crimes such as fraud and identity theft.
 Additionally, computers are also used to commit crimes such as cyber hacking, stealing data or programs, and illegally accessing a network.
 The list of computer crimes is long and varied, and so too are the punishments that await a person convicted of a computer crime felony.
 While the charges put against you may sound insignificant at first glance, computer crimes are a federal offense, and the consequences may be incredibly severe.
 You may be facing crippling fines, jail time, or both.
-Contact an experienced Fort Lauderdale computer crime lawyer today to discuss your options to reduce the penalties or clear your name.
+Contact an experienced Fort Lauderdale Computer Crimes defense Attorney today to discuss your options to reduce the penalties or clear your name.

 Internet Crime Costs Over $800 Million Per Year